-Orogen's authorized share capital consist of an unlimited number of Common Shares without par value at December 31, 2022, the Company had 179,200,795 Common Shares outstanding.
-As at March 31, 2022 the Company had 184,028,600 Common Shares outstanding.
+Orogen's authorized share capital consist of an unlimited number of the Common Shares without par value at December 31, 2023, the Company had 193,448,012 Common Shares outstanding.
+As at April 19, 2023, the Company had 193,609,148 Common Shares outstanding.

 All issued Common Shares are fully paid and non-assessable.
 The Common Shares have equal voting rights, participation and distribution of Orogen's assets upon liquidation, dissolution or winding-up.
-Holders of Common Shares are entitled to receive notice of, attend and vote at all meetings of shareholders of Orogen.
+Holders of the Common Shares are entitled to receive notice of, attend and vote at all meetings of shareholders of Orogen.
 Each Common Share carries one vote at such meetings.
-Holders of Common Shares are also entitled to dividends if and when declared by the directors and, upon liquidation, to receive such portion of the assets of Orogen as may be distributable to such holders.
+Holders of the Common Shares are also entitled to dividends if and when declared by the directors and, upon liquidation, to receive such portion of the assets of Orogen as may be distributable to such holders.

-9. MARKET FOR SECURITIES
+MARKET FOR SECURITIES